fjssharpsword/CXRAD/README.md

-This repository contains the code of PyTorch version for multi-label classification of thoracic diesease
+This repository contains the code of PyTorch version for abnormaility detection and classification of thoracic diesease

 IMED：https://www.imed-lab.com/